FINAL CLASSES OF 2018!!

 Oct 9-Nov 13 (6 weeks) Tuesdays 6:30-9:30pm $201 DRAX 3024 100

 DIALECTS FOR FILM & STAGE

 Led by Mj Vandivier

-In the fall we’re offering Scottish and Texan.
-Spring will be British and Brooklynese.
-The Summer offers French and Southern (great for films shot in and around Texas).
-Instructor Mj Vandivier, practicing certified Lessac teacher, encourages actors to not only speak well, but also have the ability to step into a variety of accents whenever they are asked to do so.
+In the Fall we’re offering Irish and German.
+Instructor Mj Vandivier, practicing certified Lessac teacher, encourages actors to not only speak well but also have the ability to step into a variety of accents whenever they are asked to do so.
 The Lessac approach to dialects is one of the easiest to understand, yet most comprehensive methods to learn.
 The need for accessing different accents continues to grow for voice over actors with games and apps as well as for film and the stage.
-Suggested prerequisite: Speaking Voice.
-There is a $15 materials fee included in the tuition.
+There is a $15 materials fee included in tuition.

 Nov 1-Dec 6 (5 weeks) Thursdays 6:30-9:30pm $181 DRAX 3017 100 (No class 11/22)

 Note to Students: OUR PROFESSIONAL INSTRUCTORS will have “gigs” from time to time during their class session and we will have a substitute teacher, of equal experience, take over for that evening.
 This can be a great thing in terms of getting another eye on your work.
 Should this occur, don’t miss class, but anticipate the possibilities of learning something new from a different perspective.